 The DieHard 1150 Jump Starter is sturdy and versatile.
 What it lacks in portability, it makes up for in ease of use and safety.

 The clamps on the DieHard 1150 will trigger an alarm if you hook them up to the wrong terminals.
 There are also protections on the charging ports against shorts and over-charges.
 Its triangular shape keeps the center of gravity low, resisting tips and tumbles.

 Efficient Device Charging

-- Digital display is easy to read
+- The digital display is easy to read

-- Bottom-heavy design resists tipping
+- The bottom-heavy design resists tipping

 - Battery maintenance feature prevents overcharging devices